Reviews You Can Rely On

 UHS-II hardware limitations

-As with other UHS-II memory cards, the Transcend must be used with the appropriate hardware (for example cameras and SD card readers) to access its maximum speeds.
+As with other UHS-II memory cards, the Transcend must be used with the appropriate hardware (for example, cameras and SD card readers) to access its maximum speeds.
 Otherwise, it will function at UHS-I levels.
 We tested the 32 GB version of this card.
 There is a 64 GB version, but that's as far as it goes.
 Since other UHS-II cards offer up to 512 GB and UHS-I cards can provide a full terabyte (TB), we're not impressed.
-Although this card has less memory than most, its lightning-fast transfer speeds make it our top recommendation for an affordable UHS-II model.
+Although this card has less memory than most, its lightning-fast transfer speeds make it our top pick for an affordable UHS-II model.
 To save even more, and gain much more storage capacity (up to 512 GB), check out a UHS-I option like the SanDisk Extreme Pro UHS-I.

 memory card - the transcend uhs-ii quickly writes and reads large files and won't...